JoniVR/MASPreferences/README.md

+:warning: NOTICE:

+This fork is purely intended for use in https://github.com/JoniVR/MonitorControl, support won't be provided here.

 # MASPreferences

 This component is intended as a replacement for SS_PrefsController by Matt Legend Gemmell and Selectable Toolbar by Brandon Walkin.
 It is designed to use NSViewController subclasses for preference panes.